As world looks on, Venezuela's Guaido to keep up pressure on Maduro

 Among investors holding defaulted debt issued by the government and state-run oil company PDVSA, the political developments fueled hopes that a resolution of the crisis might be coming closer.

-Sovereign dollar and PDVSA PDVSA.UL bonds extended gains early on Thursday, having surged the previous day after Washington backed Guaido.
+Sovereign dollar and PDVSA PDVSA.UL bonds extended their rally on Thursday, having surged the previous day after Washington backed Guaido.
+Its 2024 sovereign dollar bond VE045730476= is now at its highest since autumn 2017 when Maduro publicly called for a debt restructuring.

+A total of 14 people were killed in violence linked to anti-government protests on Tuesday and Wednesday, according to local rights groups Provea and the Venezuelan Observatory of Social Conflict, with some deaths resulting from looting.

 Many opposition sympathizers are concerned Guaido could be arrested like other political activists, including his mentor Leopoldo Lopez, who remains under house arrest for his involvement in street protests in 2014.